alfredo1995/recyclable-scroll-view/README.md

 <br>

-font-size="2" <big> Practical Implementation: Developed an infinite and recyclable Scrollview that can be used in mobile and desktop webgl applications.
+<big style="font-size: 2;"> Practical Implementation: Developed an infinite and recyclable ScrollView that can be used in mobile and desktop WebGL applications.</big>

 ScrollView (Managing the content of the ScrollView, organizing the arrangement and spacing of child items within it.)